SeisSol/SeisSol/Documentation/build-dependencies.rst

   - NVHPC (tested: 24.09; currently still slow!)
   - Cray CE (however: no commthread support; needs ``SEISSOL_COMMTHREAD=0``)
   - ICC 2021.9 is supported up to v1.2.0 only
-  - The CI currently verifies the build against Gcc 13.2, Clang 19, ICX 2024.2, and NVHPC 24.09
 - CMake (>= 3.20)
 - Python (>= 3.9)

   - numpy (>= 1.12.0)
   - setuptools (>= 0.61.0)

+(the CI currently verifies the build against Gcc 13.2, Clang 19, ICX 2024.2, and NVHPC 24.09)

 Additionally, you need the following libraries: